Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

     }
     ```

-6. Create you resource in order to create your virtual server to manage your F5 partition<sup>[4](https://registry.terraform.io/providers/F5Networks/bigip/latest/docs/resources/bigip_ltm_virtual_server)</sup>:
+6. Create you resource in order to create your virtual server to manage your F5 partition ([check more aboout this configuration in here](https://registry.terraform.io/providers/F5Networks/bigip/latest/docs/resources/bigip_ltm_virtual_server)):

     ```
     resource "bigip_ltm_virtual_server" "my_virtual_server" {